 One, you’ll need help from a financial expert who can help you sort things out.
-This is one of the fastest ways to make sense of your difficulties.
+This is one of the fastest ways to make sense of your finances.

 Going through financial difficulties isn’t easy.
 You’ll need people you can trust — people who will help you up when you’re feeling down.

 Just ask for help — don’t be afraid — and you’ll be able to get the love and support that you need to get through this.